-How do we raise a generation who will effect significant positive change in our world?
+How do we raise a generation who will bring about significant positive change in our world?

 And how do we effectively equip them to handle these changes, including the potential chaos they may encounter during this period of global transition?